Find Grad Schools

 4 Yearly Graduations

 The 7th most popular school in the country for veterinary biomedical and clinical sciences majors who are seeking their doctor's degree is University of Illinois at Urbana-Champaign.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in veterinary biomedical and clinical sciences from UIUC.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #7